KonradReuter/PVS/README.md

 Request and prepare the SUN-SEG dataset as explained [here](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_PREPARATION.md) and move it to the created data folder.

+For Windows users: The script to reorganize the file structure from the linked repository above will not work.
+Instead, use our slightly modified [script](./scripts/models/PNSPlus/utils/reorganize.py).
+After that you should manually remove the "SUN-Positive" folder and rename "SUN-SEG-Annotation" into "SUN-SEG".

 ## Create Virtual Environment and Install Dependencies

+Python > 3.9 is recommended.

 ```
 python3 -m venv venv